sunriselayer/gitbook/node/networks/README.md

 ### DA Testnet Faucet

 RISE faucet is available for testing DA testnet.
-The binary version as of genesis is v0.5.1.
+The binary version as of genesis is v0.5.x.
+For details, see [sunrise-test-da-3](https://github.com/sunriselayer/network/tree/main/sunrise-test-da-3).

 ```bash
 curl https://da3-faucet-requests-le6vcwy6pa-an.a.run.app/?address=[your-address]